This week’s session was packed with even more actionable strategies to help harden your environment.

 This webinar series is designed to be as technology-agnostic as possible.
 You don’t need ThreatLocker to participate, but it certainly helps.

 If you want to follow along more easily, we’d be happy to help you get started with a ThreatLocker agent.
-Just book a complimentary, no-obligation 30-minute session with a ThreatLocker Solutions Engineer.
+Just book a demo to chat with a ThreatLocker Solutions Engineer and get a 30-day free trial to the entire ThreatLocker platform.

 Download the week 12 checklist on this page to keep up with key tasks and harden your environment step by step.